 As is the case in Catalan, some English verbs require prepositions before their complements, and it is often the case that the meaning of the preposition has nothing to do with its normal lexical meaning.
-For example, in English we rely on someone ($refiar-se\ d'alg\'u$), though the lexical meaning of on (sobre, damunt, etc.) seems inappropriate.
+For example, in English we rely $\underline{on}$ someone (refiar-se d'algú), though the lexical meaning of on (sobre, damunt, etc.) seems inappropriate.
 Similarly, there are verbs that require a preposition in English whose counterparts in Catalan are transitive: for example, in English we wait for someone (esperar algú), but the preposition is not used in Catalan.

-There are literally hundreds of prepositional verbs in English, and a complete list is beyond the scope of this study, in which we will mention only forty or fifty of the most important.
-We will divide the prepositional verbs into four groups.
+There are literally hundreds of prepositional verbs in English, and a complete list is beyond the scope of this study.
+Instead we will only mention forty or fifty of the most important prepositional verbs and divide them into four groups.